 The right call on hitting or standing is NEVER a hunch.
 You should never use your gut to make blackjack decisions.
 Just like the dealer, make yourself adhere to a set of strict rules where hitting and standing is concerned.
 Can you imagine how crazy the game of blackjack would be if the casino allowed the dealer to use his gut feelings to make decisions?
 You might never win!
 That is humorous, but the point is seriously offered.
 Your gut feelings cannot be trusted at blackjack.
 Those who bet according to their gut or a hunch are gamblers, not serious blackjack players.

-Hitting And Standing Deviations
+Hitting And Standing Deviations in Blackjack

 In blackjack, knowing the rules of basic strategy is a must.
 However, when it comes to hitting and standing, knowing when to break the rules is also important.